The EDF Energy Trust, established in 2003, is an independent Charitable Trust, charity number 1099446. It was the first utility trust of its kind.

 The EDF Energy Trust is governed by a board of independent Trustees, who give their time freely.

 EDF Energy is the sole funder of the Trust.
-Their financial commitment in 2012 is £1.99 million.
-This sum has also been committed for 2013.
+Their financial commitment in 2014 is £1.99 million.

 The Trust has received over 41,630 applications since October 2003, awarding over £12.3 million in grants to vulnerable individuals and families.